 The Government abolished national maximum parking standards in January 2011 and in May 2014 the Secretary of State was clear that new developments should be built with sufficient parking to reflect local market demand.
 However, the current policy for Parking Standards for New Residential Developments (approved by Oxfordshire County Council in 2011) dictates maximum numbers of parking spaces on residential developments throughout the County.

-We recently issued a Parking Survey to residents of the OX12 area.
+We have performed a Parking Survey to residents of the OX12 area.
 Take-up of the Survey was high at 580 responses.
 This response is both statistically significant and indicative of feelings running high on this issue amongst local residents.

 Less than 3% of those who responded don’t own a car and over 60% own at least two vehicles.
 The average number of cars per household in the survey was 1.8 excluding the needs of visitors or company vehicles brought home at night./